“What are we doing today?” your stylist asks as you sit down.

 “I really do think it will look better.
 Sharper,” the stylist confirms.

 Behind you, you hear her snapping a different guard onto her clippers.
 You look down at the mountains of hair on the floor—your hair—with a mix of emotions.
 You do think you’ll miss it, in a way.
 The way it feels when it tickles your back, the multitudes of different styles you can put it in.
-But given how you’ve been feeling the last several minutes, as every single bit of that hair was peeled from your head…you wonder if maybe you won’t actually miss it all that much, not if you have to choose between having long hair and feeling those clippers on your head.
+But given how you’ve been feeling the last several minutes, as every single bit of that hair was peeled from your head…you wonder if maybe you won’t actually miss it all that much, not if you have to choose between having long hair and feeling those clippers on your head again.

 The stylist turns her clippers back on and presses down on the top of your head so your chin drops gently toward your chest.
-The clippers return to your nape and you receive then like an old friend, happy to welcome them back after even the briefest of departures, as they glide just above your occipital bone and stop.
+The clippers return to your nape and you receive them like an old friend, happy to welcome them back after even the briefest of departures, as they glide just above your occipital bone and stop.
 The stylist returns her clippers to your nape, slightly to the side of where she stared, and goes again.
 You can feel goosebumps raising on your arms and hope they’re not also there for the stylist to notice on the back of your neck, but she seems to be focused on keeping each new pass completely even with the last.
 She guides your left ear toward your left shoulder and continues, once again holding your ear down as she moves toward your right temple.
 The passes on the side of your head are shorter, and you find yourself wishing she had started at the sides rather than the back so you could finish with those last, long, delicious strokes.
 Her warm hand, the one that isn’t guiding the clippers, remains somewhere on your head, always.

 Now it’s time for the stylist to return to the left side of your head; she progresses much the same as she did on the right.
 You feel as if you could melt into your chair.
 You still don’t want her to be finished, so you’re glad when, as she’s switching off the clippers, she tells you she still isn’t done.
 You hear a click to indicate she is switching guards again, then one hand returns to the top of your head while the other switches the clippers on and guides them upward, not so high as the last two stages but still high enough to hit that sweet spot where your nape and occipital bone meet.
 You bite your lip to try to prevent yourself from letting out a moan.
-You’re torn between wanting this feeling—the stylist’s hand on your head, her fingernails lightly grazing your scalp as she moves you this way and that, her clippers continuing to devastate what had that morning been very healthy, very long hair—to last the rest of the day, and wanting to race home so you can service yourself while replaying the afternoon’s events.
+You’re torn between wanting this feeling—the stylist’s hand on your head, her fingernails lightly grazing your scalp as she moves you this way and that, her clippers continuing to devastate what had that morning been very healthy, very long hair—to last the rest of the day, and wanting to race home so you can service yourself while replaying the afternoon’s events in your mind.

 You’re so lost in the sensations of the afternoon that you’re almost surprised when the stylist turns off her clippers and announces: “Okay, just one more thing.”
 You hear her put her clippers down and pick something else up.
 She switches it on and a higher-pitched buzzing sound starts up.
 “This is just to get your hairline even all the way around.”
 You feel her place this second machine at the very base of your nape and pull upward slightly.
 The sensation is nowhere near as pleasurable as it had been when the heavier clippers were traveling ever higher on your head, but still, you are more than enjoying yourself.
-To your surprise the stylist does not just tidy your hairline but moves her clippers up and around both ears—yes, that delicious spot behind your ear where you so love to be kissed and touched—and even farther forward, toward each temples and then slightly upward to carve your hairline where it frames your face as well.
+To your surprise the stylist does not just tidy your hairline but moves her clippers up and around both ears—yes, that delicious spot behind your ear where you so love to be kissed and touched—and even farther forward, toward each temple and then slightly upward to carve your hairline where it frames your face as well.

 For the first time since she made that initial pass, you are worried.
 This has been a pleasurable experience, to be sure, but at your core you’re just vain enough to worry that in exchange for that pleasure you’re going to walk out of the salon with a severely short haircut that doesn’t suit you at all.
 Maybe you will need that wig she offered.
 “Hm, what?” you ask, a hint of panic rising in your voice.